 To understand and communicate with the peoples in their region a set of vocal is produced by human which is known as language.
-India is a multilingual country, in terms of language India has a very ironic heritage.
+India is a multilingual country, in terms of language India has a very iconic heritage.
 Constitution of India felt need to specify the language to be used in state function.
 The proposal of making Hindi language as an official language of the country should be made because more than 40% of people living in India uses Hindi as a language.
-Consequently Part XVII of the Indian Constitution came into existence which not only provides the official language of the Union (Article 343-344) but also official languages of the states(Article 345), interstate-communication (Article 346-347), and the language used in the courts and in legislative processes (Article 348).
+Consequently Part XVII of the Indian Constitution provides the official language of the Union (Article 343-344).
 This paper gives a study of language with the history or origin of language which are specified as official scheduled languages in Schedule VIII of the Indian Constitution.